 Nonvector transmission events (e.g., perinatal, in utero, sexual, and transfusion transmission) have also been reported.
 Transmission via platelet transfusion has been reported in Brazil.
 Infection has been reported in a small series of hepatic and renal transplant recipients, and infection with Zika was strongly suspected in a pediatric patient who developed Guillain-Barre syndrome after hematopoietic stem cell transplant in one case report.
 Further studies are required to investigate these modes of transmission.

-Zika virus RNA has been detected in body fluids other than blood and semen, including amniotic fluid, CSF, urine, saliva, vaginal secretions, and ocular fluids; however, transmission via these body fluids has not yet been fully elucidated.
-The virus may persist for up to 80 days in the blood, and persists in the blood longer than plasma.
+Zika virus RNA has been detected in body fluids other than blood and semen, including amniotic fluid, cerebrospinal fluid (CSF), urine, saliva, vaginal secretions, and ocular fluids; however, transmission via these body fluids has not yet been fully elucidated.
+The virus may persist for up to 83 days in the blood, and persists in the blood longer than plasma.
 The virus has been detected in the genital tract of an infected woman, which may have implications for vertical transmission.
+Prolonged shedding has been reported in vaginal secretions for up to 6 months.
 It has also been detected in fetal tissue.
 Viremia has been reported in a newborn at least 67 days after birth.
 While the virus has been detected in breast milk, there are no reports of transmission via breastfeeding.

 Occupational exposure in healthcare personnel is possible via a percutaneous injury (e.g., needlestick injury) or direct contact of mucous membrane (or nonintact skin) with blood, tissue, or other body fluids that are infectious.